Michel-Dimitri Calvocoressi: Career and later life

 Calvocoressi's music criticism career can be divided into two: a French (1902–1914) and English (1921–1944) period.
 Described by Abraham as "a remarkable polyglot", Calvocoressi's career beginning in 1902 was as a music critic and correspondent for several English, American, German and Russian periodicals.
 Encouraged by the novelist Binet-Valmer, the latter introduced him to Octave Maus, an editor of the monthly L'Art Moderne magazine.
 Calvocoressi became the Paris musical correspondent for L'Art Moderne and music critic for Binet-Valmer's La Renaissance latine magazine; around then he also was music critic for the Anglo-French Weekly Critical Review.
 Although some of these publications became obsolete in the next few years, Calvocoressi was well established enough to be unaffected.
-He contributed to other publications and various time: the daily Gil Blas, the fortnightly Comoedia Illustré' (part of Comœdia), the daily The Morning Post and particularly monthly Musical Times.
+He contributed to other publications at various time: the daily Gil Blas, the fortnightly Comoedia Illustré' (part of Comœdia), the daily The Morning Post and particularly the monthly Musical Times.

 Calvocoressi published his first book—a study on Franz Liszt—in 1905, the year when he began writing for the English Monthly Musical Record, began both a correspondence with the Russian composer Mily Balakirev and developed a general interest in Russian music, particularly the work of Modest Mussorgsky.
+He has been described by slavist Caryl Emerson and musicologist Robert William Oldani as among the most important Western scholars of Mussorgsky.
 From 1907 to 1910 he served as an advisor for the impresario Sergei Diaghilev, who organized Russian music and ballet concerts in Paris.
 For his efforts, the Russian government granted him the Order of Saint Anna, while the Soviets later elected him a member of the Academy of Sciences of the Soviet Union.
 He visited Russia for the first and only time in 1914, meeting with musical figures such as Alexander Glazunov.
 Calvocoressi lectured at the École des Hautes Études Sociales from 1905 to 1914, teaching about contemporary music.
 He also translated song texts, opera librettos and books from Russian and Hungarian into French and English.
 His next books included studies on Mussorgsky (1908), Glinka (1911) and Schumann (1912).